 Guta kola is an adaptogen.
 That means it helps your body deal with stress and balances the nervous system.
 Apparently, it promotes mental alertness and improves memory, but I am not sure about that as I eat a few leaves every day and don’t feel particularly sharp.

-It is used extensively in Asia to promote healthy skin, hair, and nails, and to support blood vessel strength and blood circulation.
+It is used extensively in Asia to promote healthy skin, hair, and nails, and to support blood vessel strength, blood circulation and assists in preventing scar tissue forming.
 So clearly, it is good for you and you will find it in all sorts of forms in your health shop.
 The flavour is quite earthy.
 It is good cooked in the usual imifino way with chilli, garlic, tomatoes and a squeeze of lemon.
 In India and Sri Lanka it is served as a relish which includes grated coconut, which sounds scrummy.
 As it grows so easily everywhere, I think one might as well just eat a few raw leaves when you come across some.

 Watercress, uxhaphozi, Nasturtium officinale